-SECTION 1: Overview 2

-Chronology of Key Events 5
+SECTION 1: Overview Chronology of Key Events

-SECTION 2: Methodology 9
+SECTION 2: Methodology

-2.1 Administrative Fairness

-2.2 Review Plan
+2.1 Administrative Fairness 2.2 Review Plan

-2.3 Limitations to the Review 10
+2.3 Limitations to the Review

 2.4 Documents Reviewed

-2.5 Persons Interviewed 10
+2.5 Persons Interviewed

 SECTION 3: Background 11

 3.1 Levels of Care

 3.2 An Introduction to St. Mary's Villa

-3.3 An Introduction to Enriched Housing at the Villa
+3.3 An Introduction to Enriched Housing at the Villa 12

-SECTION 4: Chronology of the Complaint / Incident 14
+SECTION 4: Chronology of the Complaint / Incident

-4.1 Early Signs of Potential Issues 14
+4.1 Early Signs of Potential Issues

 4.2 Contingency Planning

 4.3 December Visit From Structural Engineers

 4.4 Contingency Planning Continues

 4.5 January Letter from Structural Engineers' Preliminary Assessment

-4.6 Contingency Planning Continues
+4.6 Contingency Planning Continues4.7 A Preliminary Presentation by the Structural Engineering Firm

-4.8 Updating Leadership
+4.7 A Freiminary Fresentation by the structural Engineering Firm

-4.9 Project Monitoring Team Decision
+4.8 Opading Leadership 4.9 Project Monitoring Team Decision

 4.10 Moving to Incident Command

 4.11 Opening Incident Command

-4.12 Update to Leadership 25
+4.12 Update to Leadership

 4.13 Incident Command Continues

 4.14 Notice to Enriched Housing Residents

 4.15 Decisions and Schedules

 4.16 Incident Command Continues and Renovations Begin

-4.17 Moving Day
+4.17 Moving Day 4.18 After the Move

-4.19 Closing Incident Command, Renovating, and Moving Dust Wing
+4.18 Allel Me Move

 4.20 Reports from the Structural Engineers

 SECTION 5: Agency Actions

 SECTION 6: Relevant Acts, Regulations & Other Information

-6.1 Relevant Acts and Regulations
+6.1 Relevant Acts and Regulations6.2 Health Incident Command System

 6.3 Other Relevant Reports

-·

 SECTION 7: Findings 40

-7.1 Was the decision to close the Dust Wing a reasonable decision, and if so, did it need to be done within 30 days?
+done within 30 days?
 40

 7.2 Was the Region's decision to end its relationship with the enriched housing residents a 40

 reasonable decision, and if so, did it need to be done in eight days?
 41

 7.3 Were the enriched housing residents also tenants under The Residential Tenancies Act, 2006?

 7.4 Did the Region abide by its own Incident Command policy?

 7.5 Did the asbestos job violate provincial OH&S Regulations?

 7.6 Was critical information conveyed to affected parties in a timely, accurate, open, and

 transparent fashion?

 7.7 Were the former residents and their family members treated with respect and courtesy?
-48

 SECTION 8: Conclusions and Recommendations 50

 Endnotes 52